kubernetes/community/contributors/devel/api_changes.md

    * adds new functionality that is not required for correct behavior (e.g., does not add a new required field)
    * does not change existing semantics, including:
-     * default values and behavior
+     * default values *and behavior*
      * interpretation of existing API types, fields, and values
      * which fields are required and which are not
+     * mutable fields do not become immutable
+     * valid values do not become invalid

 Put another way: